mlcommons/modelplane/README.md

 [modelplane-flights](https://github.com/mlcommons/modelplane-flights) as well.
 Both `modelplane` and `modelplane-flights` should be in the same directory.

-Finally up secrets for accessing SUTs, as needed in `modelplane/flightpaths/config/secrets.toml`.
+Finally, set up secrets for accessing SUTs, as needed in `modelplane/flightpaths/config/secrets.toml`.
 See [modelbench](https://github.com/mlcommons/modelbench) for more details.